 In recent years, the population of Clatsop County has moved further and further into traditional resource land including forested lands.
 This has produced a significant increase in threats to life and property and has pushed existing fire protection beyond its original or current design capabilities.
-Many Clatsop County property owners could use assistance identifying the challenges they face.
-Information on risk reduction and mitigation to offset the fire hazards on their property is essential.
+Approximately 90% of the land in Clatsop County is forested and susceptible to wildfire (ODF, 2014).

-The 2018 DOGAMI Natural hazard risk report for Clatsop County identified locations within the study area that are comparatively more vulnerable or at greater risk to wildfire hazard:
+The 2018 DOGAMI Natural hazard risk report for Clatsop County identified locations within the study area that are comparatively more vulnerable or at greater risk to wildfire hazard.
 Wildfire risk is high for hundreds of homes in the low-laying forested areas in the unincorporated county along the Columbia River.
 This area also includes the communities of Warrenton, Westport, and to a lesser extent Astoria and Svensen-Knappa.
 The following communities within Clatsop County are considered "Interface Communities":

 - Arch Cape

 - Astoria

 - Brownsmead

 - Cannon Beach

 - Coastal Strip

 - Elsie-Vinemaple

 - Fern Hill

 - Hamlet

 - Jewell

 - Knappa-Svensen

 - Lewis & Clark

 - Necanicum

 - Olney

 - Warrenton

 - Westport